Audi Q5 review

-Our choice: Q5 2.0 TDI SE
+Our choice: Q5 2.0 TDI 177 SE

-The Audi Q5 does look a bit like a scaled down version of the Q7.
+The Audi Q5 does look a bit like a scaled-down version of the Q7.
 It's characterised by a big grille flanked with glitzy daytime running lights surrounding the headlamp units (these are optional on all but top-spec S line models).

 Entry-level Audi Q5 SE models get 18-inch alloy wheels as standard, while S line and S line Plus come with even larger alloy wheels and more aggressive bumpers and arches.
 The flagship SQ5 is identified by its 20-inch wheels, aluminium effect door mirror housings and its distinctive quad exit exhaust.

 Interior build quality of the Audi Q5 is great, with plenty of high-quality materials and a sleek, stylish design.

 It's still not as stylish as the latest Audi A6, but the 2012 facelift did bring in new gloss dash inserts, chrome trim plus tweaks to the steering wheel stalks and instruments.
 Still, the low set dashboard and previous generation infotainment screen betray the Q5’s advancing years.

 One thing you'll notice with the Audi Q5 is that the ride is a little bit firm, but well-judged damping does ensure that it handles bumps without major problems.

 The Audi Q5 isn't really suitable for extreme off-road adventures, but it'll be fine for some light off-roading, thanks to features such as hill descent control and traction control for slippery conditions.
 However, all versions get the brand’s quattro all-wheel drive transmission as standard, so you can be assured of tenacious traction in all weathers.

 There's also a selection of three, four, or five-year warranties to give you further peace of mind.
 You can also add blind spot monitoring and lane departure warning.

 The Audi Q5 offers 540 litres of boot space, which expands to 1,560 litres with the rear seats folded.
 This is more than you'd get with the Volvo XC60 but just behind the BMW X3.
 It's a massive shame that the sharp angle of the rear windscreen means loading bulky items can be a bit of a pain.

 There is the option of a sliding rear bench, though, which further boosts practicality by moving back and forth 100mm each way.
-In the front, there's plenty of storage areas and cubby holes, and for a bit more cash you can even opt for a cup holder that chills cold drinks and heats up hot ones.
+In the front, there are plenty of storage areas and cubby holes, and for a bit more cash you can even opt for a cup holder that chills cold drinks and heats up hot ones.